Q&A: The “What,” “Why,” and “How,” of Digital Accessibility for Business

 Could you define what a VPAT is?

-LARRY LEWIS: A Voluntary Product Accessibility Template is an artifact that a lot of organizations look for when they’re going to a vendor to determine whether or not what they’re investing in is accessible.
+LARRY LEWIS: A Voluntary Product Accessibility Template is an artifact of digital accessibility tools that a lot of organizations look for when they’re going to a vendor to determine whether or not what they’re investing in is accessible.
 So a federal agency, for whatever reason, needs to make sure that what they’re investing in has an element of accessibility built into it.
 So often, what they will do as part of their due diligence is they will go to a vendor site, and a vendor may have published that VPAT out there.
 It’s supposed to say, what is fully accessible [about the product], and if it’s not, what’s not accessible about it, and when might it be accessible.